How to Use Cubasis

 Step 6: Export your song

-When the mix is done, use the mixdown/export function to render a stereo file, or export individual stems if you plan to master or finish elsewhere.
+When the mix is done, use the mixdown/export function to render a stereo file, or export individual stems if you plan to master your song on your phone or finish elsewhere.
 Cubasis supports common formats and can share to other apps and storage.
 For destinations and tips, see how to export a song from a music app.

 Tips for working faster in Cubasis